 Your browser might display a security warning because of the self-signed certificate on the access point, which is expected behavior.
 You can proceed, or add an exception for the security warning.
-For more information, see What to do if you get a browser security warning on page 43.
+For more information, see What to do if you get a browser security warning on page 33.
+A login window displays.